Rape during the Bangladesh Liberation War: Pakistani Army actions

+Both Muslim and Hindu women were targeted for rape.
+West Pakistani men wanted to cleanse a nation corrupted by the presence of Hindus and believed that the sacrifice of Hindu women was needed; Bengali women were thus viewed as Hindu or Hindu-like.
+Imams, mullahs, and a fatwa from West Pakistan declared that Bengali women could be handled as gonimoter maal ("war booty" or "public property").
+Susan Brownmiller wrote that 80 percent of raped women were Muslims, matching the demographics of Bangladesh, although Christian Gerlach stated that this "has no clear basis".
+According to D'Costa, Bengali women were indiscriminately raped by the army, though Muslim women were forcibly impregnated while Hindu women were often killed after being raped.
+Salil Tripathi wrote that almost all of the rape victims he interviewed were Muslim, contrary to claims that Hindu women were especially targeted.
+Lisa Sharlach wrote that rape victims were primarily Bengali women "of all castes and religions", but that girls may have been spared if they could recite Muslim prayers.
+M. Rafiqul Islam described Hindu women and girls as the main targets for rape and sexual violence.

 The perpetrators conducted nighttime raids, assaulting women in their villages, often in front of their families, as part of the terror campaign.
 Victims were also kidnapped and held in special camps where they were repeatedly assaulted.
 Many of those held in the camps were murdered or committed suicide, with some taking their own lives by using their hair to hang themselves; the soldiers responded to these suicides by cutting the women's hair off.
 Time magazine reported on 563 girls who had been kidnapped and held by the military; all of them were between three and five months pregnant when the military began to release them.
 Some women were forcibly used as prostitutes.
 While the Pakistani government estimated the number of rapes in the hundreds, other estimates range between 200,000 and 400,000.
 The Pakistani government had tried to censor reports coming out of the region, but media reports on the atrocities did reach the public worldwide, and gave rise to widespread international public support for the liberation movement.